jonathonreed/atrf-journal/_posts/2017-06-13-ntatugwaqanminen.md

 image-sm:
 ---

-I stopped in an administrative building in Gegapegiag First Nation and unexpectedly found a book titled <i>Nta'tugwaqanminen (Our Story): Evolution of the Gespe’gewa’gi Mi’gmaq</i>.
+I stopped in an administrative building in Gesgapegiag First Nation and unexpectedly found a book titled <i>Nta'tugwaqanminen (Our Story): Evolution of the Gespe’gewa’gi Mi’gmaq</i>.

 It was published by Fernwood Press and written through an alliance between the Mi'kmaq of Northern Gespe'gewa'gi (Gaspé Peninsula), their Elders and a group of academic researchers.
 The book combines, for example, oral histories and traditional teachings with data analysis and archaeological research.